 You can later change the definition of the method.
 Just click on the method name (in the column Method), update the fields and click on Update Method.

-Be very careful with changing the system name of the methods and metrics or deleting them.
-These changes can break your already deployed 3scale integration if there are mapping rules pointing to the previous system name of the method.
+Be very careful with changing the system name of the methods and metrics or deleting them!
+It may break your already deployed 3scale integration, if there are mapping rules poining to the previous system name of the method.

-These new methods and metrics will be available in all of your current and future plans.
-You can now edit limits and pricing rules for them on each plan by going to [Your_product_name] > Applications > Application Plans > [plan_you_want_to_edit].
+These new methods and metrics will be available in all your current and future plans.
+You can now edit limits and pricing rules for them on each plan going to API → Application plans → [Plan you want to edit].

 If your API has a lot of endpoints, we offer two additional ways of automatically creating your methods and metrics on 3scale: